-- Pursue Town IT system modernization and digitization of key records. - Establish dialogue between the Town Board and School Board to explore interests related to how the school can be used to assist future community development.
+- Pursue Town IT system modernization and digitization of key records. - Establish dialogue between the Town Board and School Board to explore interests related to how the school can be used to assist future community development and how the community can further support the school and families with school-aged children.